Manual wiring

 • Initialisation subscribers: Subscribers loading before other to modify the loading logic.

-To define the type from we need to register subscribers in the method matching the right type:
+To define the type from the subscriber we need to register the subscriber with the matching method inside define instead of using register_service:

 Last updated